gmontamat/poor-mans-transformers/README.md

 With the framework in place and validated with the Multilayer Perceptron trained on MNIST, this part should have been a matter of adding some subclasses and helper functions... but it wasn't.
 A very basic example with the CBOW model was created by just adding the `Embedding` and `AxisMean` layers.
-There were two problems though: first, it's not an exact replica of the model architecture since `Softmax` will propagate the gradients for all the words in the vocabulary (Hierarchical Softmax is used in word2vec which is also faster).
+There were two problems though: first, it's not an exact replica of the model architecture since `Softmax` will propagate the gradients to all the words in the vocabulary (Hierarchical Softmax is used in word2vec which is faster).
 Second, the lack of a `Lambda` layer which computes and propagates the gradients of a user-defined forward function is difficult to code (not impossible, but we don't want autograd here).